carbon-language/carbon-lang/README.md

 -   Tracking uninitialized states better, increased enforcement of initialization, and systematically providing hardening against initialization bugs when desired.
--   Rebasing fundamental APIs and idioms to support dynamic bounds checks in debug and hardened builds.
+-   Designing fundamental APIs and idioms to support dynamic bounds checks in debug and hardened builds.
--   Having a default debug build mode that is both cheaper and more comprehensive than even existing C++ build modes combined with [Address Sanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).
+-   Having a default debug build mode that is both cheaper and more comprehensive than existing C++ build modes even when combined with [Address Sanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).

 Once we can migrate code into Carbon, we will have a simplified language with